Ziptrak Blinds vs Zipscreen Blinds – What is the difference?

 Ziptrak Centre Release

-Ziptrak Straight Drop blinds offer a great range of hold-down options including an easy to use centre release lock.
+Ziptrak Straight Drop blinds offer a great range of hold-down options including an easy to use centre release lock or ultra lock.
 Their range of Centre release locks or channel locks can be operated from inside or outside.
 This helps to achieve maximum usability in a range of difficult installations.
 Both products use small rubber seal strips along the bottom rail to help reduce gaps.

 Zipscreen Hold-Down Latch